hackergrrl/github-dependency-crawl/README.md

   repo: 'owner/repo',
   repoToGitHubIssues: function (repoName, cb) { ... },
   issueToGitHubIssues: function (issueName, cb) { ... },
+  auth: {
+    client_id: '...',
+    client_secret: '...'
   }
+}
 ```

 `repoName` will be of the form `owner/repo` and `issueName` of the form
 `owner/repo/issue-num`.

+`auth` provides the option to include GitHub API credentials, to be able to make
+a higher # requests / hour.

 By default, the crawler will visit all pages of issues per-repo.